vacp2p/rfc-index/codex/marketplace.md

 ### Slots

-After a storage request is made, the requester's Codex node will create slots using erasure coding.
+Before a storage request is made, the requester's Codex client node will erasure code the dataset and then split it up into chunks.
-Each slot will contain a data block being stored.
+Each slot represents a chunk of that data that needs to be stored by a storage provider.
 - Storage Nodes MUST provide token collateral and proof of storage to fill a slot
-- If storage nodes fail to provide proof of storage in a given period, the slot will become empty and the host assigned to that slot MUST forfeit its `collateral`.
+- If storage nodes fail to provide enough proofs of storage, the slot will become empty and the host assigned to that slot MUST forfeit its `collateral`.
-Other storage nodes can earn the forfeited `collateral` by providing new proof of storage and `collateral`, this is referred to as repairing the empty slot.
+Other storage nodes can earn a small portion of the forfeited `collateral` by providing new proof of storage and `collateral`, this is referred to as repairing the empty slot.

 -----------